MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/faq.md

 ### What languages is Remote Assist HoloLens available in?

 Remote Assist on HoloLens is available in English.
-As of October 2018, it is also [available in Simplfied Chinese and Japanese](https://docs.microsoft.com/en-us/windows/mixed-reality/release-notes-october-2018#for-international-customers).
-Learn how to [switch to the Chinese or Japanese version of HoloLens](https://docs.microsoft.com/en-us/hololens/hololens1-install-localized).
+As of October 2018, it's also [available in Simplified Chinese and Japanese](https://docs.microsoft.com/windows/mixed-reality/release-notes-october-2018#for-international-customers).
+Learn how to [switch to the Chinese or Japanese version of HoloLens](https://docs.microsoft.com/hololens/hololens1-install-localized).

 Remote Assist on HoloLens 2 is available in the [following languages](https://docs.microsoft.com/en-us/hololens/hololens2-language-support).